0: Classical antiquity

-The ancient Greeks had no symbol for zero (μηδέν, pronounced 'midén'), and did not use a digit placeholder for it.
-According to mathematician Charles Seife, the ancient Greeks did begin to adopt the Babylonian placeholder zero for their work in astronomy after 500 BC, representing it with the lowercase Greek letter ό (όμικρον) or omicron.
+The ancient Greeks had no symbol for zero (μηδέν, pronounced mēdén), and did not use a digit placeholder for it.
+According to mathematician Charles Seife, the ancient Greeks did begin to adopt the Babylonian placeholder zero for their work in astronomy after 500 BC, representing it with the lowercase Greek letter ό (όμικρον: omicron).
 However, after using the Babylonian placeholder zero for astronomical calculations they would typically convert the numbers back into Greek numerals.
 Greeks seemed to have a philosophical opposition to using zero as a number.
-Other scholars give the Greek partial adoption of the Babylonian zero a later date, with the scientist Andreas Nieder giving a date of after 400 BC and the mathematician Robert Kaplan dating it after the conquests of Alexander.
+Other scholars give the Greek partial adoption of the Babylonian zero a later date, with neuroscientist Andreas Nieder giving a date of after 400 BC and mathematician Robert Kaplan dating it after the conquests of Alexander.

 Greeks seemed unsure about the status of zero as a number.
 Some of them asked themselves, "How can not being be?", leading to philosophical and, by the medieval period, religious arguments about the nature and existence of zero and the vacuum.
 The paradoxes of Zeno of Elea depend in large part on the uncertain interpretation of zero.